Mr. Money with the Vibe: Critical reception

-Reception and performance
+Chart performance

-The album which has been in high anticipation amongst fans, considering his impressive run since he got signed officially into the music industry has fueled the project to achieve some feats and records within and outside Nigeria.
-'Mr. Money With The Vibe' set a new record on Apple Music after becoming the African album with the most first day streams as well as the most opening three-day streams.

-This debut album also became the first African album to have all its tracks occupy the top 10 spots on Apple Music Nigeria Top 100 since the project release 8 September up until 15 September 2022 when Wizkid's "Bad to Me" dropped and claimed the number one spot.
-In less than 48 hours, "Organise", a track from the album reclaimed the number one spot and continued the run with eight other tracks in the top 10 chart.
-It also recorded the biggest debut week for any album on Audiomack since TurnTable Charts began tracking in July 2020.
+The album was highly anticipated following Asake's run of releases after signing to YBNL Nation.
+The interest translated into strong streaming results in Nigeria and other markets.
+Mr. Money with the Vibe broke the record on Apple Music for the biggest opening for an African album in three days.
+It also became the first African album to place all its tracks within the top ten of the Apple Music Nigeria Top 100, a run that lasted from its release on 8 September until 15 September 2022, when Wizkid's "Bad to Me" released.
+Within 48 hours, the album's third track "Organise" returned to the top position, alongside eight other songs from the project in the top ten.
+The album also posted the largest debut week for any album on Audiomack since TurnTable Charts began tracking in July 2020.

-Upon the album release, it reached Number One on the Top Albums Chart in 31 countries worldwide, including Nigeria, the UK and Ireland.
-Songs from Mr. Money with the Vibe album reached the Daily Top 100 in 60 countries worldwide, including 26 where they reached the top 10.
-Songs off the album also reached Number One in 14 countries worldwide.

-Mr. Money with the Vibe scored a debut on the UK Albums Chart entering at number 22.
-This followed its impressive first week in the United Kingdom which makes it the first Nigerian album to debut on the chart.
-This project also peaked at number one in 26 countries on Apple Music Album Chart including 6 European countries.
+Upon its release, the album topped the Apple Music Top Albums chart in 31 countries, including Nigeria, the United Kingdom, and Ireland.
+Tracks from Mr. Money with the Vibe entered the Apple Music Daily Top 100 in 60 countries, with 26 of those countries seeing songs from the album reach the top ten.
+Several tracks also reached number one in 14 countries worldwide.
+Mr. Money with the Vibe debuted at number 22 on the UK Albums Chart, making it the first Nigerian album to debut on the chart.
+The album also peaked at number one in 26 countries on the Apple Music Albums Chart, including 6 European countries.